edenlabllc/playbook/collaboration_rules.md

      * Can be assigned to anyone
      * Can be closed by anyone

-`user story` style should be used by default whenever new feature is created: "As a <role>, I want <goal/desire> so that <benefit>"
+`User story` style should be used by default whenever new feature is created: "As a <role>, I want <goal/desire> so that <benefit>"

 Business process diagram in the [BPMN 2.0 notation](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation) usually is a result of the design phase.

 ### Feature stages
-We use github labels to track ticket statuses
+We use github labels `status/` to track the ticket status

 Below statuses should be used only for the `kind/feature` tickets.
 * backlog - any new ticket usually is created with this status lable